1587/speaking-exam/00-part5.md

 so I think, renting a house is a good choice. all the above are my opinions.
 ```
-like to rent a house, which can let my life without stress, and the mood happy.

 ### 12.5	part5（11）(60)